 - Data is shown on www.flightradar24.com and in Flightradar24 apps

 Today, roughly 60% of all passenger aircraft (70% in Europe, 30% in the US) are equipped with an ADS-B transponder.
 This percentage is steadily increasing as ADS-B is set to replace radar as the primary surveillance method for controlling aircraft.

-In addition to ADS-B data, we also get data from the Federal Aviation Administration (FAA) in the United States.
-This data is based on radar data and includes all commercial air traffic in US and Canadian air space (i.e. not just planes with ADS-B transponders).
-Unlike the ADS-B data that is presented real-time, the FAA data is delayed by roughly 5 minutes due to FAA regulations.
-On the Flightradar24 map, all planes based on FAA data are orange.
+In addition to ADS-B and MLAT data, we also get data from the Federal Aviation Administration (FAA) in the United States.
+Unlike the ADS-B and MLAT data that is presented real-time, the FAA data is delayed by roughly 5 minutes due to FAA regulations.
+On the Flightradar24 map, all aircraft based on FAA data are orange.

-Common aircraft models that have an ADS-B transponder and are visible on Flightradar24:
+Common aircraft models that usually have an ADS-B transponder and are visible on Flightradar24 (within ADS-B coverage):

 - ATR 72-600 (most new deliveries)

 - Boeing 737, 747, 757, 767, 777, 787